zahid-rahman/AI-powered-property-recommendation/README.md

 * Run `docker compose up -d` for spinning postgresql
 * Run `npm run dev` to spin backend app
 * Go to `frontend` folder and run `npm run dev` command to spin frontend application

+### Tech stack

+* Frontend: Next js
+* Backend: Express js
+* Database: Postgresql
+* AI tools: Openrouter.ai
+* Models: mistralai/mistral-7b-instruct (for testing purpose)

+### Features
+* **AI-Powered Preference Extraction** Accepts free-form user messages and uses AI (LLM) to extract structured property preferences such as location, budget, bedrooms, bathrooms, amenities, move-in date, and property type.

+* **Flexible Property Matching** Matches properties based on user-specified criteria: location (case-insensitive), budget, minimum bedrooms and bathrooms, move-in date, amenities, and property type.
+All filters are optional—users can provide any combination of criteria, and the system will match accordingly.

+* **Advanced Amenities Filtering:**
+Supports filtering properties by required amenities (e.g., pool, gym, parking, wifi) using PostgreSQL array features.
+Returns amenities in the response as an object, showing which requested amenities are present for each property.

+* **Sorted Results:** Property matches are sorted by price in ascending order for user convenience.

+* **Robust Error Handling:** Handles errors gracefully and returns clear error messages for internal server issues.

+* **Extensible API Design:** Modular controller structure allows for easy addition of new features and endpoints.

+* **AI-Based Recommendation (Coming Soon):**
+Personalized property recommendations powered by advanced AI models, tailored to user preferences and behavior.

 ## Authors